 Our results of operations and financial condition are presented based on historical cost.
-While it is difficult to accurately measure the impact of inflation due to the imprecise nature of the estimates required, we have experienced varying levels of inflation, resulting in part from various supply disruptions, increased shipping and transportation costs, increased commodity costs, increased labor costs in the supply chain and other disruptions caused by the COVID-19 pandemic and the uncertain economic environment.
-However, because of the flexibility of our unique buying model and our ability to price our products frequently, we were able to partially offset the impact of inflation on our business during the 26 weeks ended July 2, 2022 through selective price increases.
-We cannot be assured that our results of operations and financial condition will not be materially impacted by inflation in the future.
+While it is difficult to accurately measure the impact of inflation due to the imprecise nature of the estimates required, we have experienced varying levels of inflation, resulting in part from various supply disruptions, increased shipping and transportation costs, increased commodity costs, increased labor costs in the supply chain, increased SG&A related to personnel, travel, and other operational costs and other disruptions caused by the COVID-19 pandemic and the uncertain economic environment.
+See "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" for additional information regarding the impact that inflation had on gross margin and net income during the periods reported.
+Furthermore, our results of operations and financial condition may be materially impacted by inflation in the future.